rvergne/LandSeed/README.md

 ## <a name="generation"></a>Generate terrain

 Fulfill input file in the input folder.
 Its purpose is to compute terrain height on a specific position.
 It has two parameters at the begining of the file, the first is the quality indice, a percentage defining if the output should give priority to speed or render quality (Work in progress).
-The second one is used to choose a wrapper, in order to get different kind of output.
+The second one is used to choose a template, in order to get different kind of output.
 Use the features functions inside it.
 You can also add functions in input file.

 To generate the shader, use the Generate.py python script.